 11 – Use a Fable

 Step into the realm of fiction by creating an entirely make-believe world to illustrate your philosophy.
 You might use animals on a farm, or creatures from outer space, to interact and argue your case.
 Writing a political fable gives you a lot of freedom to explore and illuminate your ideas, since you aren’t limited by the reality of what actual individuals – or even humans – would say and do.

 12 – Write a Historical Survey

-Although we tend to believe that modern politics and political stances are concrete and timeless, the ideas about how to govern a nation have evolved greatly over time.
-A historical survey allows you to present the evolution of political ideas over time, and then discuss their relationship with larger economic, social, demographic, agricultural and other forces.
+We tend to believe that modern politics and political stances are concrete and timeless.
+The truth is, the ideas about how to govern a nation have evolved greatly over time.
+A historical survey allows you to present the evolution of political ideas over time.
+You can also discuss their relationship with larger economic, social, demographic, agricultural and other forces.